mdayku/onnxruntime/docs/marcu/PRD.md

 ### 16.1 The Bigger Picture

-If ONNX Autodoc gains traction, the natural evolution is a full MLOps platform:
+If HaoLine gains traction, the natural evolution is a full MLOps platform:

 | Capability | Current (Path A) | Future (Path B) |
 |------------|------------------|-----------------|